Learning Pixel Trajectories with Multiscale Contrastive Random Walks

-The pure nonparametric model (\sect{sec:mscrw}) can be trained by simply minimizing the multiscale contrastive random walk loss with a smoothness penalty: Adding the regressor results in the following loss: We include weighting factors to control the relative importance of each loss\supparxiv{(specified in the supplement)}{(Section~\ref{sec:hyperparams})}.
+The pure nonparametric model (\sect{sec:mscrw}) can be trained by simply minimizing the multiscale contrastive random walk loss with a smoothness penalty: Adding the regressor results in the following loss: We include weighting factors to control the relative importance of each loss \supparxiv{(specified in the supplement)}{(Section~\ref{sec:hyperparams})}.

-\mypar{Architecture.} To provide a simple comparison with unsupervised optical flow methods, we use the PWC-net architecture~\cite{sun2017pwcnet} as our network backbone, after reducing the number of filters~\cite{jonschkowski2020matters}.
+\mypar{Architecture.} To provide a straightforward comparison with unsupervised optical flow methods, we use the PWC-net architecture~\cite{sun2017pwcnet} as our network backbone, after reducing the number of filters~\cite{jonschkowski2020matters}.
 This network uses the feature hierarchy from a convolutional network to provide the features at each scale.
-We use the cost volume from this approach as our embedding representation for the random walk, after performing $\ell_2$ normalization.
-We adapt the cost volume estimation $\x_s^l$ and the regressor.
-We provide architecture details \supparxiv{in the supplementary material.}{n Section~\ref{sec:Earchitecture}.}
+We use the cost volume features from this network as the embedding for the random walk, $\x_s^l$, after performing $\ell_2$ normalization.
+We also use its regressor architecture.
+We provide architecture details \supparxiv{in the supplementary material.}{in Section~\ref{sec:Earchitecture}.}

 \mypar{Subcycles.} We follow~\cite{jabri2020spacetime} and include { subcycles} in our contrastive random walks: when training the model on $k$-frame videos, we include losses for walks of length $k$, $k-1$, ...
 2. These losses can be estimated efficiently by reusing the transition matrices for the full walk.